 Hi!
-I’m a first-generation (Mexican-Vietnamese) college graduate who loves to tutor and create financial plans.
+I’m a first-generation (Mexican-Vietnamese) college graduate who loves to tutor and advance careers.
 I had little to no knowledge of my options after high school, but through the right mentoring, tutoring, and opportunities, I graduated in four years on multiple scholarships from a top-rated university.
-After four years of tutoring for wealthy clients and working in financial policy, I founded Dao Academic Consulting to help students and professionals prepare for academic and financial success.
+After four years of tutoring for wealthy clients and working in financial policy, I founded Dao Academic Consulting to help students and professionals prepare for academic and career success.

 I’ve Been There